isomerpages/moe-peicaisec/_achievements/Students/School based Student Achievements in Semester 1.md

   mso-bidi-font-weight:bold">who have attained significant achievements in their respective CCAs and contributed to the running of the CCAs or to the school to his/her best ability</span></span><span style="mso-bookmark:_Hlk136868725"><span lang="EN-GB" style="font-size:11.0pt;font-family:&quot;Lato&quot;,sans-serif;mso-fareast-font-family:
   Arial;mso-bidi-font-family:Arial;color:black;mso-bidi-font-weight:bold"></span></span></p></td></tr></tbody></table>

+<p>At the end of Semester 2, the school will be giving out the following awards:</p>

 <p>1.
 Principal’s List<br>
 2. Good Improvement Award<br>